The Analytics Copilot for Content Marketing Teams

 Can we prove to leadership that content actually drives pipeline?

 Yes.
-ClimbPast connects content performance to business metrics by tracking the full path from ranking improvement to search clicks to on-site conversions.
-Every optimization action is snapshot-measured with before-and-after data on impressions, clicks, position, and CTR.
-You get a clear win/loss scorecard that ties specific content changes to measurable traffic and conversion outcomes your leadership team cares about.
+ClimbPast connects content performance to business metrics by tracking the full path from ranking improvement to search clicks to on-site conversions in GA4.
+Every opportunity you act on is snapshot-measured with before-and-after data on impressions, clicks, position, and CTR.
+You get a clear win/loss scorecard that ties specific content changes to measurable traffic and conversion outcomes your leadership team cares about - find it, fix it, prove it.

 What if we already have hundreds of blog posts that need updating?